 - powdered sugar

-Pre-heat your over to 400°F. Roll out dough on lightly floured surface to about 1/8 inch thick, I use wax paper.
+Pre-heat your over to 400°F. Roll out dough on a lightly floured surface to about 1/8 inch thick, I use wax paper.
 You will need two pieces per cookie, so cut two shapes to match each other with your favorite large Christmas cookie cutters (the “whole cookies“).
 Get a small cookie cutter and cut out a shape in the center of half of them, making the “cut cookies” (see above photo).
 Re-roll your dough until you can’t cut it anymore., you should have an even number of cookies.

 Place each cookie about 1 inch apart on a cookie sheet and bake for 6 to 10 minutes or until edges are lightly browned.
 Set them aside and allow the cookies to cool.

-Make the raspberry filling:
+Step 2: Make the raspberry filling

-Combine your 3/4 cup water and sugar in a sauce pan and bring to a boil.
+Combine your 3/4 cup water and sugar in a saucepan and bring to a boil.
 Rinse your berries and drop them into the pan, boil again.
-Turn down the heat, cover and simmer for 20 minutes.
+Turn down the heat, cover, and simmer for 20 minutes.

 In a separate bowl, combine the cornstarch and the remaining tablespoon of water and whisk together.
 Add to the raspberry mixture, boil again and simmer for 5 more minutes.
 Let it cool to room temperature.

-Put the Christmas tree cookies together:
+Step 3: Assemble the Christmas tree cookies

 When both the cookies and raspberry filling are complete, it’s time to put them together!
 Take one of the “whole cookies” and spread some of the raspberry filling over it, nice and thick.
 Place one of the “cut cookies” on top, making sure that is sticks in place.
 You just made your first raspberry filled Christmas sugar cookies!
 Continue putting the rest of the cookies together, then lightly dust with powdered sugar.

 We loved making these holiday raspberry Christmas tree sugar cookies, and eating them as well!
 Just a tip: start these in the morning and finish them in the afternoon, you’ll be ready to taste them when they are ready and we don’t want dinner getting in the way.
-Because honestly, who wants meat loaf when you can eat THESE?!
+Because honestly, who wants meatloaf when you can eat THESE?!